Blu-ray: 2005–2010

 In January 2007, Hitachi showcased a 100GB Blu-ray Disc, consisting of four layers containing 25GB each.
 It claimed that, unlike TDK's and Panasonic's 100GB discs, this disc would be readable on standard Blu-ray Disc drives that were currently in circulation, and it was believed that a firmware update was the only requirement to make it readable by then-current players and drives.
 In October 2007, they revealed a 100GB Blu-ray Disc drive.
 In December 2008, Pioneer unveiled a 400GB Blu-ray Disc (containing 16 data layers, 25GB each) compatible with current players after a firmware update.
 Its planned launch was in the 2009–10 time frame for ROM and 2010–13 for rewritable discs.
 Ongoing development was underway to create a 1TB Blu-ray Disc.
 In October 2009, TDK demonstrated a 10-layer 320GB Blu-ray Disc.

 At CES 2009, Panasonic unveiled the DMP-B15, the first portable Blu-ray Disc player, and Sharp introduced the LC-BD60U and LC-BD80U series, the first LCD HDTVs with integrated Blu-ray Disc players.
 Sharp also announced that it would sell HDTVs with integrated Blu-ray Disc recorders in the United States by the end of 2009.
 Set-top box recorders were not being sold in the U.S. for fear of unauthorized copying.
 However, personal computers with Blu-ray recorder drives were available.

 On January 1, 2010, Sony, in association with Panasonic, announced plans to increase the storage capacity on their Blu-ray Discs from 25GB to 33.4GB via a technology called i-MLSE (maximum likelihood sequence estimation).
 The higher-capacity discs, according to Sony, would be readable on existing Blu-ray Disc players with a firmware upgrade.
 This technology was later used on BDXL discs.

-On July 20, 2010, the research team of Sony and Japanese Tohoku University announced the joint development of a blue-violet laser, to help create Blu-ray Discs with a capacity of 1TB using only two layers (and potentially more than 1TB with additional layering).
+On July 20, 2010, the research team of Sony and Tohoku University announced the joint development of a blue-violet laser, to help create Blu-ray Discs with a capacity of 1TB using only two layers (and potentially more than 1TB with additional layering).
 By comparison, the first blue laser was invented in 1996, with the first prototype discs coming four years later.